MU-Data-Science/EVA/README.md

 </table>

 We tested the performance of de novo assemly by executing `scripts/run_denovo.sh` on [sampleIDs.txt](misc/sampleIDs.txt).
 The k-mer value was 51.
-It took nearly 40 hours on a 4-node CloudLab cluster (`c8220`) for 21 samples.
+It took nearly 40 hours on a 4-node CloudLab cluster (`c8220`) for 21 paired-end sequences.
 The download time is not included.
 HDFS used 1.34 TB of storage (`.ifq` files were compressed).

 ## Report Issues